 Instructions

-- Soak raisins in the hot water and rum for at least 1/2 hour stirring occasionally.
+- Soak raisins in the hot water and rum for at least 1/2 hour, stirring occasionally.
 Drain.
+If the raisins are quite dry, soak them for longer.

-- Add eggs.
-Stir in coffee.
+- Add eggs and stir in coffee.
 Stir the flour, salt, baking soda, nutmeg, cinnamon, and cloves together and incorporate it into the shortening mixture.

 - Remove the bowl from the stand-up mixer and fold in the nuts and raisins.